 - The sustainability of new forms of creation and of the expression of cultural diversity.

-The debate will be moderated by UNESCO Assistant Director-General for Culture, Ernesto Ottone.
-Participants, representing different geographical regions and artistic disciplines, will include:
+The debate was moderated by UNESCO Assistant Director-General for Culture, Ernesto Ottone.
+Participants, representing different geographical regions and artistic disciplines, included:

 - Anitta, Singer, songwriter and actress (Brazil)